PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.5/kit/index.md

 <!-- ![all kit parts](images/XXXXX.jpg) -->

-Now divide all the components for a kit and pack it in the hard case.

----
+Now divide all the components for the kit, and pack it in the hard case.
+You can find the full list of components for the kit in the v2.5 hardware [BOM (Bill of Materials)](../../../../assets/hardware/v2.5/bom.csv).
+However, this BOM does not include ordering links, since such links will need to be different for each country.
+If you've customized the v2.5 hardware BOM for your own v2.5 PlanktoScope kit (e.g. by finding and adding part ordering links from suppliers in your country for each component), please share your custom BOM to our GitHub Discussions thread for [v2.5 Localized Hardware BOMs](https://github.com/PlanktoScope/PlanktoScope/discussions/297), so that other members of our community can learn from your work!